 - GASB 67 only affects reporting requirements and does not prescribe funding methods which could be different.
 The System will continue to use a funding policy that computes contribution amounts over the future working lifetime of current participants (the entry age frozen initial liability actuarial cost method).
 For financial reporting purposes the System is required to use the entry age actuarial cost valuation method in determining the normal cost of the System's benefits, expressed as a percent of active covered payroll for service retirement benefits, disability benefits, survivor benefits, and administrative expenses (excluding expenses related to the investment of the System's assets, all of which are covered by investment return).
 The contribution amount required to amortize any unfunded actuarial liability is determined annually and as a percentage of participants covered payroll.
 The required contribution amounts are to be determined by regular annual actuarial valuations conducted by the System's actuary. - GASB 67 classifies the System as a single-employer public pension plan for reporting purposes. - The discount rate used to calculate the present value of future benefit payments for reporting purposes is based upon the projected plan net position (PNP) using actuarial assumptions about contributions, benefit payments, and the long-term rate of return.
 If the projected PNP is not sufficient to cover projected benefit payments, a blended discount rate is required using both the weighted average of the long-term rate of return and the muni-bond rate for periods after the PNP is exhausted.
-The System currently uses the long-term discount rate of 7.0% and expects assets will be sufficient to cover PNP. - Footnote requirements include the target asset allocation including long-term expected real rate of return, investments representing 5% or more of the System's fiduciary net position, employer's net pension liability, summary of actuarial assumptions, and sensitivity of net pension liability to changes in the discount rate. - Required supplemental information includes a schedule of changes in employer's net pension liability (excess assets), schedule of employer's net pension liability (excess assets), schedule of employer's contributions, and schedule of annual money-weighted rate of return on investments.
+The System currently uses the long-term discount rate of 6.75% (7.00% less expected administrative expenses of 0.25%).
+The System's Fiduciary net position is 104.74% of total pension liability at September 30, 2021. - Footnote requirements include the target asset allocation including long-term expected real rate of return, investments representing 5% or more of the System's fiduciary net position, employer's net pension liability, summary of actuarial assumptions, and sensitivity of net pension liability to changes in the discount rate. - Required supplemental information includes a schedule of changes in employer's net pension liability (excess assets), schedule of employer's net pension liability (excess assets), schedule of employer's contributions, and schedule of annual money-weighted rate of return on investments.
 Notes to the RSI include significant methods and assumptions used in calculating the actuarially determined contributions.